torstenboettjer/flake_psql/README.md

 # PostgreSQL Server Flake

-This flake enables database engineers to automate the setup of PostgreSQL server.
-Flakes represent NixOS artifacts that provide isolated service-development and -delivery environments for projects.
-NixOS eases the development and deployment of services running different applications and scripts from separate configurations defined in a flake and deploying services with their own flake-based configuration.
-Engineers define custom nix develop, nix run, nix shell, and nix build commands per project.
+This flake enables database engineers to automate the setup of custom PostgreSQL server.
+Flakes represent NixOS artifacts that provide isolated service-delivery environments.
+Relying on NixOS, system engineers consolidate the development and deployment process for managed services.
+Flakes are configuration files that allow operators to run different applications and service specific scripts using a virtual filesystem, rather than a virtual runtime.
+This enables engineers to capture kernel- and user-space configurations in the same file to define custom `develop`, `run`, `shell`, and `build` commands.

 ## Project Structure